 Will you help us?

-Your donations will help us provide a further £1m in grants to continue the essential support being provided by many local groups and help local charities and community groups recover from the financial impacts of the outbreak.
+Your donations will help us provide more grants to continue the essential support being provided by many local groups and help local charities and community groups recover from the financial impacts of the outbreak.

 Charities are facing a huge challenge; losses in income due to the inability to fundraise combined with a surge in demand.
 We know we will need their work more than ever before in the months and years to come and so we want to help as many of them as we can to continue their work.